zombifier/Pathoschild.StardewMods/ContentPatcher/docs/author-guide/text-operations.md

 </tr>
 </table>

-For example, this replaces the first instance of the word "Thank" in Penny's gift taste entry with the word "Bless":
+For example, this replaces Rabbit's Foot (item #446) in universal love gift tastes with pufferfish (item #128):

 ```js
 {